With U.S. tariffs looming, China drums up hope for a partial trade deal

 Trump, said on Thursday that the talks had so far gone very well.
 But he has previously insisted he would not be satisfied with a partial deal to resolve his two-year effort to change China's trade, intellectual property and industrial policy practices, which he argues cost millions of U.S. jobs.

-There have also been reports that the Trump administration is readying further measures aimed at China, with unknown consequences for trade negotiations.
+There have also been reports that the Trump administration is readying additional measures aimed at China, with unknown consequences for trade negotiations.

 Such wildly shifting expectations have been a persistent feature of the trade war, and observers remained cautious over what might emerge from this week's talks.